DnlplayzAKASirLagsAlot/onlinecfw/README.md

 # onlinecfw
-an attempt at installing psp infinity and pro-c cfw
+an attempt at installing psp infinity and pro-c cfw via browser :>

 # Perms?
 not yet maybe in the future?